The Reserve Bank Covid-19 Recovery Direct Funding PetitionPositive Money NZ’s Petition to Parliament

 The Government, through its own bank (the Reserve Bank), has the power to issue new money to rebuild our nation without leaving massive debts for the next generation, or fueling more speculation.

-Tell the Government to use this power for the good of the people, not speculation and the private wealth of a few.
+The petition tells the Government to use this power for the good of the people, not speculation and the private wealth of a few.

 Want to learn more?